stefanotolomeo/chat/README.md

 ## Deploy and Run
 The application can be deploy and run within Docker container using the DockerFile and Docker-Compose.

+In particular, there are two containers running in localhost (of course) and under the same network (with the parameter: <code>network_mode: "host" </code>):
+- Redis Server Container, on port 6379;
+- Chat-Message Container, on port 10091 which connects to Redis Server Container;

+### Steps
 1. Install [Docker](https://docs.docker.com/get-docker/);
 2. Install [Docker-Compose](https://docs.docker.com/compose/install/);
 3. On the project root: